AbSsEnT/giskard-tech-exercise/submission/submission_report.md

 ### Custom Over-Sampling
 Finally, I decided to take into account model performance on specific data slices, specifically on those, where model under-performed.
 I decided to use quite straightforward approach, which turned out to be very effective.
 It is consisted of two steps.
-First, random oversampling, mostly, but not only on minority class was performed.
-We oversampled those data-slices, which the model under-performs on.
-On the second step SMOTE-NC was used.
+First, random oversampling, mostly, but not only on minority class is performed.
+Those data-slices are over-sampled, which the model under-performs on.
+On the second step SMOTE-NC is used.

 To define 'hard' data-slices, I used a mixture of heuristics:
 - Feature importance (contribution), discovered through Giskard Inspector;